 Local foods are those that are grown or produced near where they are being sold.
 Choosing these is an eco-friendly choice, since less resources are used to transport the goods for sale.
 You’ll probably find that meat and produce items are much fresher, too.
 This isn’t a health claim; foods produced locally can still contain unhealthy ingredients.

 One of the more regulated terms you’ll find on a food label is Organic.
 The USDA requires that certain standards must be met for foods to be defined this way.
-Organic foods are those that haven’t been sprayed with pesticides or raised with hormones.
+Organic foods are those that haven’t been sprayed with synthetic pesticides or raised with added hormones.

 Genetically modified organisms have undergone serious genetic manipulation in order to become more resistant to pesticides and to yield bigger or more colorful crops.
 Some research suggests that these plants are unstable, so many people choose to avoid them for health or environmental reasons.
 The Non-GMO Project Verified label indicates that there are no GMOs in a product.